Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

     * If you can use an agent of your monitoring software for monitoring, for example Icinga, and one of our plugins, do it.
     * If you can't install an agent, but there is a good (REST-)API available (and maybe one of our plugins), use that.
     * If you can't install an agent on a device and there is no (good) API, then use SNMP.
+    * If possible, use a SNMP specialized solution like `LibreNMS <https://www.librenms.org/>`_ instead of this check.
     * Prefer SNMPv2.
 Although completely insecure, it is fast and keeps the load on your appliance low.